developomp/developomp-site/markdown/unsearchable/goals.md

     - [x] 200
     - [x] 250
     - [ ] 300
-- [x] Type without looking at keyboard
+- [x] Type without looking at the keyboard

 ## Etc